jessepav/lacygoill-wiki-backup/tmux/format.md

 ---

-For `choose-buffer`, you would probably use replacement variables beginning with `buffer_`.
+For `choose-buffer`, you would probably use format variables beginning with `buffer_`.

 Example: